HBO's Watchmen episode 8 finally explains what's going on

 Before we go into the big questions left in the season, there are plenty of reveals from episode 8 that explain so many things.

 First off, Doctor Manhattan has been creating life on Jupiter's moon, Europa.
 He's not on Mars as the public seems to think.
-On the moon, he created the "paradise" where Adrian Veidt now lives in and the clones that serve him.
+On the moon, he created the "paradise" where Adrian Veidt now lives, and the clones that serve him.

 As for Adrian, he's definitely had his hands in a lot of mysteries.
-He's the one responsible for the squid storms that keep people believing aliens might attack Earth, likely with help from or at least knowledge by the US government.
-He also concocted the device causing Doctor Manhattan's amnesia, allowing him to live as Angela's husband Cal.
+He's the one responsible for the squid storms that keep people believing aliens might attack Earth, likely with help from or at least the knowledge of the US government.
+He also concocted the device causing Doctor Manhattan's amnesia, allowing him to live as Angela's husband, Cal.

 Adrian is also on Europa by his own decision.
 He thought a new world would be his utopia, but instead found he's unfulfilled.
 The episode also somewhat explains the Game Warden.
 He was one of the original clone servants and literally saw his god leave him.
 This caused some severe trauma.
 And like Laure Blake said in episode 4, people wear masks to cover up their trauma.
 Since the Game Warden views Adrian as his master, he's taking it upon himself to make sure his master doesn't leave again.

-Note: Update: 2:03 p.m.
-PT: Adds additional info.